zeitgeistpm/documentation/docs/battery_station.md

 WantedBy=multi-user.target
 ```

+Ensure `--chain=/services/zeitgeist/battery-station-relay.json` points to
+the correct chain specification file that was downloaded before.
+Otherwise
+your node will connect the Polakdot relay chain.
 Replace `zeitgeist-support-$RANDOM` with the name your node should have.
 Set `--port`, `--rpc-port` and `ws-port` to some ports that are not occupied
 yet.
 Ensure that incoming traffic on those ports is allowed.
 The node will